dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Make the mind tougher by exposing it to adversity.**
+**Failure is simply the opportunity to begin again.
+Except this time more intelligently.**

-Robert Greene
+Henry Ford